Chip-84/chip-84-pi/README.md

 Z X C V
 ```

-M - Exit the program
+M - Exit the program.\
-L - Choose a ROM from the rom folder / Down in the file browser
+L - Choose a ROM from the rom folder / Down in the file browser.\
-P - Set the CPF / Up in the file browser
+P - Set the CPF / Up in the file browser.\
 O - Select a ROM from the file browser

 ### Command-Line Arguments
 `-h, --help` - Display available command line arguments.\
 `-o, --open [path]` - Directly load a ROM upon launch.\
-`-c, --cpf [number]` - Start Chip-84 with an initial cycles per frame value.\
+`-c, --cpf [number]` - Start Chip-84 with an initial cycles per frame value.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)